 - I’ve been mentored by pastors and leaders and gone through many classes and small groups

-- I have been consistently leading small groups for over seventeen years (excepting for a couple breaks to rest)
+- I have been consistently leading small groups for over eighteen years (excepting for a couple breaks to rest)

-- I was church staff, my focus on connecting people, women’s ministry, and small group development
+- I’ve been a church intern and on church staff, my focus on connecting people, women’s ministry, small group development, and outreach

 - I’ve started and led multiple church and multi-church ministries and organizations